jinmingjian/sde/README.md

   - This project only depends on its companion project [sourcekite](https://github.com/jinmingjian/sourcekite), which only depends on official Swift and its tool project [SourceKit library](https://github.com/apple/swift/tree/master/tools/SourceKit) transitively.
 Go to [sourcekite](https://github.com/jinmingjian/sourcekite) for more infos.

-  - The 2.0+ release of SDE is considering to be built on top of swift 3.1 and vscode 1.8 (typescript 2.0+ for development).
+  - from release 2.0,  SDE is considering to base on top of swift 3.1 and vscode 1.8 (typescript 2.0 for development).
 You will be notified when these version dependencies are broken.
+(NOTE: Swift 3.1 is intended to be source compatible with Swift 3, so you can develop with SDE and release with 3.0)

 __*NOTE*__